helsby-studios/perros-cogs/README.md

 When contributeing, update the index.json file with your cog, add the .py file and make sure you tested it.

 ### Hosting your own
-Incase you want to host your own repo, we recommend also useing github, but the repo has to have the following:
+Incase you want to host your own repository, we recommend also useing github, but the repository has to have the following:

 - [ ] A index.json file conforming to the standards (we recommend just copying our one)

-- [ ] Atleast one Cog
+- [ ] At least one Cog

-- [ ] The repo and all its cogs are licensed under GPLV3
+- [ ] The repository and all its cogs are licensed under GPLV3

 #### License
 PerrOS is licensed under [GPLV3](https://choosealicense.com/licenses/gpl-3.0/) and any Cogs should also be licensed under [GPLV3](https://choosealicense.com/licenses/gpl-3.0/)